rahulrenegade/About-Me/README.md

 Hello World 👋
 <br/>
 <br/>
-I'm Rahul Mullaguru, Computer Science undergraduate student (2017-2021 batch) at Presidency University, Bangalore, India.
-I am Data Science and Machine Learning Enthusiast.
-I also design and develope websites in my free time.
+I'm Rahul Mullaguru, I did my bachelor’s in Computer Science from Presidency University, Bangalore.
+I'm currently pursuing my master's in Business Analytics at the University of Texas at Dallas.
+My main course work is mostly analytics and science and how we apply them in real world.
 <br/>
 <br/>
 Areas of Expertise/Interest: Data Structures & Algorithms, Data Science & Machine Learning.